pingcap/community/votes/0610-hi-rustin-as-migration-commiter.md

-# A Vote for sylzd as TiDB Reviewer
+# A Vote for hi-rustin as TiDB commiter

 ## Proposal